-- An association membership may be held in the Association under the following conditions:
+- Associate - An association membership may be held under the following conditions:

 - A person who trains canines for an established law enforcement agency.

-- A retired full time paid law enforcement officer, either Federal, State, County or Municipal, who was a canine handler, trainer or administrator pending approval of regional elected officers.
+- A retired full-time paid law enforcement officer, whether Federal, State, County, or Municipal, who was a canine handler, trainer or administrator, pending approval of regional elected officers.
 This shall include members of the military police that may be retired canine handlers, trainers or administrators.

 - Associate membership must have approval of Regional Elected Officers.

-- Provisions are provided in the By-Laws for establishment of Regions (25 members) and also for local Districts (10 members).
-These regions and districts are rapidly being formed throughout the United States.
+Provisions are provided in the By-Laws for establishment of Regions (25 Members) and also for local Districts (10 Members).
+These regions and districts are rapidly being formed through the United States.

-- Death Benefit: $2,500 Death Benefit for a member who is Killed in the Line of Duty
+- Death Benefit: $2,000.00 Death Benefit for a member who is killed in the line of Duty.

-- Death Benefit: $1,000 Death Benefit for a canine who is Killed in the Line of Duty
+- Death Benefit: $1,000.00 Death benefit for a canine who is killed in the line of Duty.

 - Annual dues are fifty dollars ($50.00) per year.

-- You will also receive issues of the Canine Courier throughout the year.
+- You will also receive issues of the Canine Courier through the year.